defenseunicorns/leapfrogai/README.md

 ## Getting Started

-### UDS

 The preferred method for running LeapfrogAI is a local [Kubernetes](https://kubernetes.io/) deployment using [UDS](https://github.com/defenseunicorns/uds-core).
 Simple instructions for this type of deployment can be found on the [LeapfrogAI Documentation Site](https://docs.leapfrog.ai/docs/).

-### Tadpole

-[Tadpole](https://github.com/defenseunicorns/tadpole) is a simple, lightweight way to get LeapfrogAI up and running in a sandbox environment using Docker.
-While not intended for production, it helps the user to understand the various components of LeapfrogAI and how they interact.

 ## Components